Safeguarding the global food supply chain

 - Metro Cash & Carry

-The day will be chaired by Chris Elliot, Professor of Food Safety, Founder of the Institute for Global Food Safety and Pro Vice Chancellor of Queen’s University Belfast.
-Here, Professor Elliot will introduce methods for tracking and decreasing food fraud and what can and should be done to regulate this global issue.
+The day was chaired by Chris Elliot, Professor of Food Safety, Founder of the Institute for Global Food Safety and Pro-Vice-Chancellor of Queen’s University Belfast.
+Here, Professor Elliot introduced methods for tracking and decreasing food fraud and what can and should be done to regulate this global issue.